RandomMeas

 Arguments

 • shadows::AbstractArray{<:AbstractShadow}: An array of shadow objects (of any shape) over which the expectation values are computed.
+Each shadow represents a classical snapshot of the quantum state.

 Returns